 - Temporary breathing problems

-Later in life, your baby might have higher risks of obesity and diabetes.
-So help your child live a healthy lifestyle -- it can lower his chances of developing obesity and diabetes.
+Later in life, your baby might have a greater chance of obesity and diabetes.
+So help your child live a healthy lifestyle -- it can lower their odds for these problems.

-After birth, you will have a higher risk of developing type 2 diabetes.
-Lifestyle changes can lower the odds of that happening.
-Just as you can help your child, you can lower your own risk of developing obesity and diabetes.
+Your blood sugar will probably return to normal after you give birth.
+But you'll have a higher risk of developing type 2 diabetes later or gestational diabetes again with another pregnancy.
+A healthy lifestyle can lower the odds of that happening.
+Just as you can help your child, you can lower your own chances of obesity and diabetes.

-Although you do have a greater chance of needing a C-section, many women with gestational diabetes have regular vaginal births.
-If your doctor or midwife recommends a C-section, ask these questions:
+Although you may need a C-section, many women with gestational diabetes have regular vaginal births.
+Talk to your doctor or midwife about your delivery options:

-- Why does my baby need to be delivered by C-section?
+- Does my baby need to be delivered by C-section?